-Seikosha was the place where Hattori started producing different timepieces, from wall clocks to the first ever pocket watch (which he called “The Timekeeper”).
-This pocket watch was the model was the beginning of something big; Japan’s first wristwatch.
+Seikosha was the place where Hattori started producing different timepieces, from wall clocks to the first-ever pocket watch (which he called “The Timekeeper”).
+This pocket watch was the model that was the beginning of something big; Japan’s first wristwatch.

-The year 1913 was a very important year for the brand, as it was the time that the first ever Japan-made wristwatch made its debut.
+The year 1913 was a very important year for the brand, as it was the time that the first-ever Japan-made wristwatch made its debut.
 Called The Laurel, this is the period when Kintaro exhibited his skill.
-It was not until 1923 that the brand officially released the first ever watch that bore the name Seiko.
+It was not until 1923 that the brand officially released the first watch that bore the name Seiko.